Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 As such, they are often unable to capture the inherent uncertainty in the data, produce unphysical predictions, and are prone to error accumulation for long-range forecasts.
 It is natural to ask how we can efficiently leverage diffusion models for large-scale spatiotemporal problems.
-Given that most diffusion models have been designed for static data, we also ask how we can explicitly incorporate the temporality of the data into the diffusion model.
+Given that diffusion models have been primarily for static data, we also ask how we can explicitly incorporate the temporality of the data into the diffusion model.

 ### Our Key Idea

-Our proposed framework, DYffusion, presents a natural solution for both these issues, by designing a temporal diffusion model (leads to naturally training to forecast multiple steps) and embedding it into the “generalized diffusion model” framework so that by taking inspiration from existing diffusion models we can build a strong probabilistic forecasting model.
+We introduce a solution for these issues by designing a temporal diffusion model, DYffusion.
+Following the “generalized diffusion model” framework <d-cite key="bansal2022cold"></d-cite>, we replace the forward and reverse processes of standard diffusion models with dynamics-informed interpolation and forecasting, respectively.
+This leads to a scalable generalized diffusion model for probabilistic forecasting that is naturally trained to forecast multiple timesteps.

 [//]: # (Side-by-side images)
 [//]: # (<div class="row l-body">)